School buses by country: The status quo of Korean university bus

 Korean university school buses are common, and almost every university has its own school bus.
 These school buses vary in color with yellow buses being rare and are distinguishable from other buses by a yellow school zone sign or a sign that reads "School Bus" on the top rear end of the bus.
 Private and public schools often have 'activity' style buses, sometimes in a color matching the 'school colours' although more commonly with just the name and logo of the school on the side and/or front of the bus.
 Moreover, these buses commonly also being used for normal scheduled routes as required.
 These school buses are generally convenient places from school stations to subway stations or some supermarkets or hospitals.
 The school bus has a fixed schedule.
 These buses are mainly designed to provide convenience to students from all over the world.
 Increasingly, jurisdictions are requiring new buses purchased for use on school routes to be fitted with seat belts and 'compartmentalisation' features, or even requiring students to use seat belts at all times.

 Korean school bus style

 The school buses in South Korea are basically directly converted from commercial vehicles.
-Among them are the modern Hyundai Starex and Staria, Kia Carnival, Ssangyong Korando Turismo and so on.
+Among them are the modern Hyundai Starex and Staria, Kia Carnival, Ssangyong Korando Turismo, with the larger vehicles being Hyundai Universe, Kia Granbird, Daewoo FX and so on.
 These school buses are all painted in yellow and add with headlights.
 There are few internal changes.
 Schools with good economic conditions will prefer modern business vehicles as school buses.
 The car will be painted with a cartoon image that is fascinating.
 If the economic conditions are not very good, they will use the old models like Hyundai Grace and Kia Pregio, Ssangyong Istana.
 The Hyundai Starex is equipped with a 2.2-litre diesel engine and a 5-speed automatic transmission.
 Up to four row seats can be selected for a total of 12 seats.